The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 Models vignette for documentation on what engines

-You can install the development version of DAGassist from GitHub with:
+library(DAGassist) Or you can install the development version from GitHub with:

-and compare the specified regression to minimal and canonical
+causal role, and compare the specified regression to minimal and

 formula = feols(Y ~ X + M + C + Z + A + B, data = df))